nida-institute/bible-images/README.md

 A structured, open, and semantically rich database of Bible-related images and maps, curated and published by the [Nida Institute](https://github.com/nida-institute).

+**Status**:  Don't get too excited.
+I have stubbed out a project and hope to get back to it some time this year.
+Nothing is ready for real use yet.
+I will mock up a demo soonish.

 ---

 ## ✨ What This Is